Yoga and health: Why this ancient practice is more relevant today than ever.

 5. Yoga could have a positive effect on inflammation and chronic conditions ❤️

-Your mini ritual for more mindfulness and energy ✨
+Your mini-ritual for more mindfulness and energy ✨

-Try small moments like:
+Try it with small moments like:

 – Two minutes of conscious breathing before breakfast